ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 The final dashboard was conected to this BigQuery Table.

 # Terraform
-Lastly, the cloud resources were archived and exported using [GCP Terrform Bulk Exporter CLI tool](https://cloud.google.com/docs/terraform/resource-management/export#export_the_entire_project_configuration_to_terraform_hcl_code).
+Lastly, the cloud resources were archived and exported to Terraform HCL code using [GCP gcloud beta resource-config bulk-export](https://cloud.google.com/docs/terraform/resource-management/export#export_the_entire_project_configuration_to_terraform_hcl_code).

 # Acknowledgements